 A QR Code on the product packaging or merch can lead buyers to the social media pages of the brand or the influencer to increase customer retention rates.

 Most products feature logos of all their social media channels to suggest their presence on these channels but very few have a seamless way to allow users to engage with the brand on their social media handles.

 96% of users talking about brands on social media aren’t actively following those brands.
 That means if a product has been purchased through an Instagram advertisement or via an Influencer post, buyers are most likely not engaging directly with the brands.

 This is counterintuitive because users who engage with a brand on social media daily are more likely to make 2x as many purchases from that brand compared to someone who only engages with the brand only once a month.

 That means a custom QR Code with the brand’s logo that leads to an aesthetically pleasing landing page can not only increase brand awareness but also keep customers engaged.

-And by using a dynamic QR Code Generator, brands can switch between their top landing pages linked to the QR Code as often as they like and create more opportunities for consumers to re-purchase.
+And by using a QR Code Generator, brands can switch between their top landing pages linked to the QR Code as often as they like and create more opportunities for consumers to re-purchase.

 A prime example of a company that used a physical product to drive users to their Twitter account is Bitly.